sailfish009/bsdf/SPEC.md

 Each data value is identified using a 1 byte character in the ASCII range.
-If this identifier is a capital letter (smaller than ASCII 95), it means that it's a value to be converted.
-If so, the next item is a string (see below for its encoding) representing the converter name.
+If this identifier is a capital letter (smaller than ASCII 95), it means that it's a value to be converted via an extension.
+If so, the next item is a string (see below for its encoding) representing the extension name.
 Next is the data itself.
 All words are stored in little endian format.